from cachy import enable_cachy

 files/test/md_fixed/resnet/img:

-img-0.jpeg img-2.jpeg img-4.jpeg img-6.jpeg
+img-0.jpeg img-10.jpeg img-2.jpeg img-4.jpeg img-6.jpeg img-8.jpeg

-img-1.jpeg img-3.jpeg img-5.jpeg
+img-1.jpeg img-11.jpeg img-3.jpeg img-5.jpeg img-7.jpeg img-9.jpeg

 md = read_pgs('files/test/md_fixed/resnet')

-# Deep Residual Learning for Image Recognition ... page 1
+print(md[:500])# Deep Residual Learning for Image Recognition ... page 1

 ## Abstract ... page 1

 Deeper neural networks are more difficult to train.
 We present a residual learning framework to ease the training of networks that are substantially deeper than those used previously.
-We explicitly reformulate the layers as learning residual functions with reference to the layer inputs, ins
+We explicitly reformulate the layers as learning residual functions with reference to the layer inputs, instead

 Image Description